ruricolist/serapeum/README.md

 where it is developed, on [SBCL][] and [Clozure CL][].
 Patches and bug reports for other Lisps are always welcome, however, including implementation-specific optimizations.

+# Installation

+The preferred way to install Serapeum by using [Quicklisp][]:

+    (ql:quickload "serapeum")

+If you want the very latest version of Serapeum, you can check out the repository into your `~/quicklisp/local-projects` directory.

 # Commentary